-Stefan has been a veteran advocate since April 2, 2016, when he launched a 22 push-up campaign to raise awareness about veteran suicide.
-What started with push-ups has since grown into a mission that has helped countless veterans.
-Since that time, over 72,000 veterans have been lost to suicide—a staggering crisis reflecting more than 250,000 annual attempts (CDC).
-This reality drove him to take action, culminating in the founding of Operation VEST in 2020 to prevent veteran suicide by connecting struggling veterans with local resources.
+Since April 2, 2016, Stefan has been a tireless advocate for veterans, launching a 22 push-up campaign to raise awareness about veteran suicide—a tragic loss of over 75,000 veterans since that year, with more than 250,000 annual suicide attempts (CDC).
+This reality drove him to co-found Operation VEST in 2020, a nonprofit dedicated to preventing veteran suicide by connecting veterans with local resources.

-As a hands-on leader, Stefan organizes fundraising efforts, builds partnerships, and ensures that resources reach those in need.
-Operation VEST has raised awareness and directly provided food and basic necessities to veterans in need.
-Additionally, Stefan serves on the steering committee for the Suffolk County Veterans Run Series, further deepening his commitment to the veteran community.
-His efforts have earned congressional, state, and local recognition for advancing the cause.
+As a hands-on leader, Stefan organizes fundraisers such as the Dog Tag Run and the 22 Degree Run & Plunge, builds partnerships, and ensures that veterans receive the help they need.
+He also serves on the steering committee for the Suffolk County Veterans Run Series, deepening his impact in the veteran community.
+His efforts have earned recognition from congressional, state, and local leaders for advancing this critical cause.

 Darren’s dedication has earned him numerous accolades, including the National Defense Medal with Bronze Star, Air Force Commendation Medal with three Oak Leaf Clusters, Air Force Achievement Medal with one Oak Leaf Cluster, Southwest Asia Service Medal with Bronze Star, Global War on Terrorism Expeditionary Medal with two Bronze Stars, and the Air Force Expeditionary Service Ribbon with Gold Frame and three Oak Leaf Clusters.